saierd/platformio-barth-stg/README.md

-# PlatformIO Example for Barth STG-820 Boards
+# PlatformIO Example for Barth STG-820 and STG-850 Boards

-The board definition in `boards/` was created from this [Arduino board definition](https://github.com/jasysdotde/STG-8xx).
-It uses the same pin numbering.
+The board definitions in `boards/` were created from this [Arduino board definition](https://github.com/jasysdotde/STG-8xx).
+They use the same pin numbering.
 See https://barth-elektronik.com/downloads/9022-0022-A.pdf for more information.

 ## Unlock the Microcontroller Flash